 If you’re working on building credit for the first time, you’ll definitely want to check out this Credit Countdown video from our YouTube channel.
 It covers a few more strategies not shared in this article.

 Want more Credit Countdown?
 Check out our informative videos on YouTube and subscribe to our channel to keep an eye out for new videos.

 While there are many ways to increase your credit score quickly, not all of them are conducive to building credit, which means strengthening your credit profile with additional accounts.

 Credit repair techniques may promise to boost credit scores fast, but removing information from your credit report doesn’t help you build credit.
 To truly build or rebuild credit, you need to add positive credit history to your credit report.

 However, if you need to build credit fast, you’ll have to take a different approach.
-Primary accounts need time to age before they start to increase your credit score.
-And if you are starting with no credit or bad credit, it can be hard to get approved for credit accounts on your own.
+Primary accounts need time to age and accumulate positive payment history before they can start to increase your credit score.
+And if you are starting with bad credit or no credit at all, it can be hard to get approved for credit accounts by relying solely on your own credit record.

 While the first two options are still restricted by the limiting factor of time, being added as an authorized user to a seasoned account can add years of positive credit history to your credit report almost instantly.

 Therefore, if you need to build credit fast, consider adding one or more authorized user accounts to the mix.